siikamiika/py-har/README.md

 # py-har

-HTTP Archive parser for Python >= 3.8.
+HTTP Archive parser and mutator for Python >= 3.8.

 ## Usage